JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

 {{< dropdown title="Email Challenge for Streamlit based on MailerLite API 👇" closed="true" >}}

 * **Pros**

-1. Integrated with MailerLite API
-* With double opt-in, you will get just verified emails
+1. Integrated with MailerLite API:  With double opt-in, you will get just verified emails

 2. No hardcoded values in the app

 * **Cons** MailerLite Free Tier finishes at 1k subs

 * [Example Code in CV-Check](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_CVCheck_pdfmineropenAI_v3.py?ref_type=heads) - A very simple one that allow certain user/passwords to access an app